It4innovations/hyperqueue/docs/deployment/server.md

     The JSON format of the journal events and their definition is currently unstable and can change with a new HyperQueue version.

+### Pruning journal

+Command `hq journal prune` removes all completed jobs and disconnected workers from the journal file.

+### Flushing journal

+Command `hq journal flush` will force the server to flush the journal.
+It is mainly for the testing purpose or if you are going to `hq journal export` on a live journal (however, it is usually better to use `hq journal stream`).

 ## Stopping server